orey/papers/docs/articles/mbse-vs-ea.md

 ![The 3 modeling domains of military frameworks](../yed/mbse-ea-pm.png)

-The figure 1 shows the 3 modeling modeling domains and the 4 areas of concerns that they are traditionally covering.
+The figure 1 shows the 3 modeling modeling domains that they are traditionally covered in military frameworks.

-In terms of modeling, we could say that the core objective of the military frameworks is to have, in a single repository, the [systems engineering](https://sebokwiki.org) (MBE/MBSE, the [enterprise architecture](https://en.wikipedia.org/wiki/Enterprise_architecture) and the project management *gathered together*.
+In terms of modeling, we could say that the core objective of the military frameworks is to have, in a single repository, the [systems engineering](https://sebokwiki.org) (MBE/MBSE), the [enterprise architecture](https://en.wikipedia.org/wiki/Enterprise_architecture) and the project management *gathered together*.

 ## Positioning in the V-model